 Support your sales and marketing activities

 Mobile AR apps are great for supporting your sales and marketing activities.
 According to The Drum, engaging users with immersive tech, such as AR lenses, leads to a 50% brand recall rate.
-In addition, 47% of customers say they feel more connected with products that enable AR experiences.
-This means that adding AR experiences to your app can take your overall marketing efforts to a whole new level.
+In addition, 47% of customers say they feel more connected with products that enable augmented reality customer experience.
+This means that adding augmented reality filters to your app can take your overall marketing efforts to a whole new level.

-Sometimes, creating a separate app is not necessary and you can do just fine with the existing social media platforms.
+Sometimes, building AR app is easy but not necessary and you can do just fine with the existing social media platforms.
 You can go with the existing platforms if you need the following:

 Launch a quick ad campaign

 With approximately 3.8 billion phones globally having the ability to launch web AR experience, launching an advertising campaign on popular social AR platforms, such as Snapchat or Instagram, could give you a great audience reach.
 Eventually, the more people you reach with your ads, the more possibilities to convert users into customers you get.